 If I am to find Wildean relevance in topical US culture, there is a latter-day Nellie the Elephant in the room.
 And before proceeding, I should explain that twisted metaphor for the uninitiated.

-I refer to the UK children’s novelty song of that name, and in particular to the eponymous pachyderm who was celebrated in the oft-repeated chorus for going off with a trumpety-trump, trump, trump, TRUMP!
-“Trump” apparently is a sound elephants make.
+I refer to the UK children’s novelty song entitled Nellie the Elephant and in particular to the eponymous pachyderm who was celebrated in the oft-repeated chorus for going off with a trumpety-trump, trump, trump, TRUMP!
+“Trump” apparently being the sound an elephant makes.

 Not that politics was much different when Oscar Wilde arrived here in 1882.

 The president then was a bewhiskered man of elegant tastes: one Chester A. Arthur, who was famous for not much other than being enjoined to make this prescient plea:

 “I may be President of the United States, but my private life is nobody’s damn business.”

 Good advice for many another president you might think.